 It is important that cancer is diagnosed as quickly as possible, as cancerous cells can invade and destroy nearby healthy tissue, this includes organs.
 Brain tumours can cause varying symptoms depending on the affected part of the brain.
 This could include: mental or behavioural changes, vision problems, seizures and paralysis.

-Speak to our advisers if you would like to discuss whether you could be eligible to make a medical negligence claim following a brain cancer misdiagnosis.
+Speak to our advisers if you would like to discuss whether you could make a claim for medical negligence following a brain cancer misdiagnosis.

 Evidence To Support Brain Cancer Misdiagnosis Claims